-* The figures are based on WLTP data obtained under specific testing conditions.
-The real-life driving range and energy consumption (22.3 - 20.9 kWh/100km) achieved under real conditions varies depending on driving behaviour and other external factors.
+*The figures are based on calculation performed by Volvo Cars for C40 Recharge twin and these outcomes are not guaranteed.
+The real-life energy consumption (21.0-17.6 kWh/100km) achieved under real conditions varies depending on driving behaviour and other external factors.
+Vehicle certification pending

 Discover our full electric compact SUV.

 - Smart storage solutions